sachdevpl/sachdevpl.github.io/index.md

 ![logo](./assets/images/Feature_pic.png)

-App can speed up the process of using bridge scales, automatically calculating steering, drive and trailer weights.
-It can also give you understanding how much fuel you can get or burn to stay legal.
-It can also **estimate** your axles weight using information from _Bill of Lading_.
-There is a wind advisor in case of lighter loads, and some useful information about state weight limits.
+This app can speed up the process of using bridge scales by automatically calculating steering, drive, and trailer weights.
+It can also help you understand how much fuel you can add or burn to stay compliant.
+Additionally, it can **estimate** your axle weights using information from the _Bill of Lading_.
+A wind advisor is available for lighter loads, along with useful information on state weight limits.

 *Support information* contact *truckaxlecalc@gmail.com*